 Celery salt makes a great garnish, too.
 Rim your Bloody Mary glass with celery salt for an extra flavor boost.
 Sprinkle it over warm garlic bread or hot french fries for fresh taste and aroma.

 What Is a Good Substitute for Celery Salt?

 If your recipe calls for celery salt but you don't have any on hand, don't worry!
 There are plenty of other alternatives you can use to replace celery salt in a recipe.

 Using plain salt is always a safe option, but if you're looking for something with a little more flavor, onion salt would be a better choice.
-Additionally, dill comes from the same family as celery and could be mixed with table salt in a 2:1 ratio to make a good celery salt substation in a pinch.
+Additionally, dill comes from the same family as celery and dried dill can be crushed and mixed with table salt in a 2:1 ratio to make a good celery salt substitute in a pinch.

 What to Make With Celery Salt

-Ready to try using celery salt in your kitchen?
-Here are three delicious recipes to try that use celery salt to amp up the flavor factor.
+Ready to use celery salt in your kitchen?
+Here are three delicious recipes to try that use the seasoning to amp up the flavor factor.

 1. Chicken Noodle Soup

-Chicken noodle soup has been a classic comfort food for generations.
-Add an extra layer of flavor to this cozy staple by sprinkling in some celery salt into the broth as it boils.
+Chicken noodle soup has been classic comfort food for generations.
+Add an extra layer of flavor to this cozy staple by sprinkling some celery salt into the broth as it boils.